-From 2027 onwards, a lot will change for households with solar panels or an electric car.
-The net metering scheme will disappear and the feed-in tariff will become less favourable.
-But for smart drivers with an electric car, there is an opportunity: bidirectional charging .
-This changes your EV from a means of transport into an energy manager.
-In this article, we explain what bidirectional charging is, what will change in 2027 and – most importantly – how you can benefit financially from it.
+Starting in 2027, many things will change for households with solar panels or an electric car.
+The net metering scheme will disappear, and the feed-in tariff will become less favorable.
+But for smart electric car drivers, there's an opportunity: bidirectional charging .
+This transforms your EV from a means of transportation into an energy manager.
+In this article, we explain what bidirectional charging is, what's changing in 2027, and—most importantly—how you can benefit financially from it.

 What is bidirectional charging?

-With traditional charging, you simply charge your electric car via a charging station.
-With bidirectional charging, it works both ways: you can not only charge power into the battery, but also supply power from the battery back to your home or the electricity grid.
+With traditional charging, you simply charge your electric car at a charging station.
+With bidirectional charging, it works both ways: you can not only charge the battery , but also feed power back from the battery to your home or the electricity grid.
 Your car then becomes a mobile home battery .

 Bidirectional charging is possible thanks to technologies such as:

-- V2G (Vehicle-to-Grid): you supply back to the energy grid
+- V2G (Vehicle-to-Grid): you supply energy back to the energy grid

 - V2H (Vehicle-to-Home): you power your home